mongodb/terraform-provider-mongodbatlas/website/docs/r/data_lake_pipeline.html.markdown

 ## Import

-Data Lake can be imported using project ID, name of the data lake and name of the AWS s3 bucket, in the format `project_id`--`name`, e.g.
+Data Lake Pipeline can be imported using project ID, name of the data lake and name of the AWS s3 bucket, in the format `project_id`--`name`, e.g.

 ```
 $ terraform import mongodbatlas_data_lake_pipeline.example 1112222b3bf99403840e8934--test-data-lake-pipeline-test